EuroProofNet/europroofnet.github.io/_pages/WG1/Jun2022/dedukti-school-1.md

 **June 24, 2022:**

+- 09:00 Women in EPN workshop

+- 13:30 lunch

-- 14:00 [Dedukti](https://deducteam.github.io/) & [Lambdapi](https://github.com/Deducteam/lambdapi), [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) will present the language Dedukti and the available tools for checking Dedukti files.
+- 14:30 [Dedukti](https://deducteam.github.io/) & [Lambdapi](https://github.com/Deducteam/lambdapi), [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) will present the language Dedukti and the available tools for checking Dedukti files.
 He will also present Lambdapi, a new interactive proof assistant which can be used as an higher-level intermediate language for generating Dedukti files.

-- 15:00 How to express a theory in Dedukti?
+- 15:30 How to express a theory in Dedukti?
 [Gilles Dowek](http://www.lsv.fr/~dowek/)

-- 15:45 break
+- 16:15 break

-- 16:00 The case of cubical type theory, [Bruno Barras](http://www.lix.polytechnique.fr/~barras/)
+- 16:30 The case of cubical type theory, [Bruno Barras](http://www.lix.polytechnique.fr/~barras/)

-- 16:30 How to write a translator to Dedukti?
+- 17:00 How to write a translator to Dedukti?
 The case of [Agda](https://github.com/Deducteam/Agda2Dedukti), [Jesper Cockx](https://jesper.sikanda.be/) and [Thiago Felicissimo](https://lmf.cnrs.fr/Perso/ThiagoFelicissimo)

-- 17:30 break

-- 17:45 WG 1 & 4 meeting
+- 18:00 WG 1 & 4 meeting

-- 19:15 end
+- 19:30 end

 - 20:00 dinner